-- Then thin rounds of jalapeño peppers are also added.
+- The thin rounds of jalapeño peppers are also added.

 - I know a lot of people just don't like cilantro so I have also switched that out for beautiful flat-leaf parsley.

 - I'm telling you that this sandwich is good!

 It was so nice to have such a delicious sandwich waiting for me two days in a row.

 Are you a sandwich fiend like I am?
-You’ve probably already tried Loaded Chickpea Salad Sandwich.
-It’s so simple to make a easy to eat.
+You've probably already tried Loaded Chickpea Salad Sandwich.
+It's so simple to make and easy to eat.
 Well, this one is simple too.
-There are a few steps but it’s not hard at all.
+There are a few steps but it's not hard at all.

 You can even do it in steps.
 Like the spread one day and the pickled veggies on another.
-Then you have all the makings of some great sandwiches.
+Then you have all the makings for some great sandwiches.